Distribution estimation and change-point estimation for time series via DNN-based GANs: Main Results

-Based on the theoretical result in the previous subsection, we put forward an algorithm for detecting the single change-point in time series using GANs, see Algorithm \ref{alg:the_alg} below.
-It is reasonable to assume that $\tau$ is sufficiently large and that we can use the first $t$ sample points, with $t$ being sufficiently large but smaller than $\tau$, in $\boldsymbol X$ to train a stable GAN model.
-In order to use the following $K$-block detection procedure, with $K$ some number satisfying $1 \ll K \ll n$, we need to assume $\tau<n-K$.
+{ Based on the theoretical result in the previous subsection, we propose an algorithm for estimating the single change point in time series using GANs, see Algorithm \ref{alg:the_alg} below.
+It is reasonable to assume that the change point $\tau$ is bounded away from the beginning or the end, combining with the following $K$-block estimation procedure, we need to assume $K<\tau<n-K$.
+Similar assumptions are also required in the literature of change point estimations.}